Map View by Top / Hot / Highly Cited Papers

 Total Numbers in a List:

-The total number of entities in a ranked list will appear at the top of the data grid, letting you know the size of the list without the need to scroll down to the bottom.
+The total number of entities in a ranked list appears at the top of the data grid, letting you know the size of the list without the need to scroll to the bottom.

 The bar graph indicates the proportion of top, hot or highly cited papers in each group relative to the group with the largest number of top, hot or highly cited papers.